eitanyaffe/mview/README.md

 #### Profile parameters
 The collapsible right panel contains profile-specific settings that are applied in real-time to customize visualization appearance and behavior.
 The specific parameters shown here can be controlled through the configuration file.

+### Profiles

+- **alignment**: Display read alignments.
+- **gene**: Display gene segments.

+Hover shows element information in all profiles.
+Profile parameters can be set in code or adjusted interactively in the right panel.
+See the detailed profile guide: [profiles](docs/profiles.md).

 ### Saving and loading states

 **Initialize state table**: Create a new table ("New Table").